-That being said, I recommend you follow a 3-week timeline for writing your scholarship essay.
+That being said, we recommend you follow a 3-week timeline on how to write a scholarship essay.

 Step #2: Read ALL of the Instructions

-Here’s what I suggest — don’t just read the instructions… read them twice.
+Here’s what we suggest — don’t just read the instructions… read them twice.
 Print them out and highlight important things to remember.

 Not winning an essay contest based on the sole fact that your essay didn’t follow directions just stinks.
 Don’t do it to yourself.

 If the format isn’t specified, play it safe this way:

 Check out some scholarship essay examples as well so you know where to start.